albion2000/tools-jpeg2pdf/README.md

 Copy 'naming_conventions.py' & 'naming_conventions_do_rename.py' to the root directory of your file tree.

-The primary purpose of this tool is to ensure a longer lifetime to a directry tree by reducing the risk of it being corrupted over transfers between file systems.
+The primary purpose of this tool is to ensure a longer lifetime to a directory tree by reducing the risk of it being corrupted over transfers between file systems.

 It recursively parses sub directories.
 It is able to rename the directories in order to follow some strict conventions.